Rangers’ spokesman blames pitch for heavy defeat - Nigeria Today

 He pleaded with Rangers supporters to remain steadfast as the team would not let them down in its pursuit of a continental ticket.

-The post Rangers’ spokesman blames pitch for heavy defeat appeared first on Vanguard News.
+The post Rangers’ spokesman blames pitch for heavy defeat appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to share